-The #bebobabes couldn’t be more proud and excited to be working alongside the newly formed Doula Training Scholarship Committee!
+The #bebobabes couldn’t be more proud and excited to be working alongside the awesome Doula Training Scholarship Committee!
 Our group of committed team members are student-centered and compassionate and are 100% dedicated to the responsibility of reviewing each and every scholarship application our community forwards to us with integrity and respect.
 We are committed to offering each application the full consideration that the person who wrote it deserves.

 Want to learn about some of our past scholarship recipients?
 You can check out some of the winners on our blog if you search the term ‘scholarship‘.